Prospective Applicants

 • Graduates from an accredited HBCU

-1. Qualified applicants who meet a minimum of 75% of total points on the Applicant Application Rating Summary form will be invited to participate in an on-site (or virtual) interview.
-A maximum of 125 invitations to interview will be extended.
-The interview process will include the following elements:
+3. Qualified applicants who meet a minimum of 75% of total points possible on the Applicant Application Rating Summary Form will be invited to participate in an on-site (or virtual) interview.
+A maximum of 125 interview invitations are extended.

-4. Applicants who meet a minimum of 75% of total points possible after the interview will be eligible for program. selection.
+4. Applicants who meet a minimum of 75% of total points possible after the interview will be eligible for program selection.

-1. The Admissions Committee will review and vote on the applicants to make final decision on the applicants who will be offered acceptance to occupy the available seats for the incoming class.
+5. The Admissions Committee will review and vote on the applicants to make final decision on the applicants who will be offered acceptance to occupy the available seats for the incoming class.
 Each cohort will comprise of twenty (20) students.

-• Students who meet the criteria but are greater than twenty (20) students will be placed on a waiting list.
+1. Students who meet the criteria but are greater than twenty (20) students will be placed on a waiting list.

-• Students who are offered a seat in the program will be made aware through the Howard University Office of Admissions.
+2. Students who are offered a seat in the program will be made aware through the Howard University Office of Admissions.

 Admission Prerequisites